"Save me... my hero! Defeat f$%kin' goblins!"Protect Me Knight

 - Affectionate Parody and Homage: Of the NES era of video games.

-- Amazonian Cutie: The Amazon, given anime art-style of the game.
+- Amazonian Cutie: The Amazon, given the anime art-style of the game.
 She also fights with a spear and boomerangs.

 - American Kirby Is Hardcore: Parodied with the game's "packaging" to reflect the box-art of old NES games such as the original NES Mega Man.
 Take a gander at the English◊ box-art◊ and its Japanese◊ one◊.